traPtitech/traQ/docs/deployment.md

 </details>

-Minimal configuration (with no ES, no FCM, and no Skyway)
+Minimal configuration (with ES, no FCM, and no Skyway)

 ```yaml
 origin: https://example.com